daniel-geffen/nba-advanced-stats/README.md

 All scripts create an Excel spreadsheet with openpyxl with the data they calculate.

-Get Timeouts Spreadsheet - calculates various variables for every timeout in the 2015-16 NBA season.
+Get Possessions Spreadsheet - calculates various variables for every possession in the 2015-16 NBA regular season.

 Matchups - calculates the difference between every player's performance against their playoff matchup team, and against the rest of the league (difference in PIE and Net Rating).